Hidden-Warriors/arcium-core/README.md

 ## Overview

-`@hidden-warrior/arcium-core` is a comprehensive TypeScript library that provides privacy-focused computation capabilities for Solana blockchain applications.
+`arcium-core` is a comprehensive TypeScript library that provides privacy-focused computation capabilities for Solana blockchain applications.
 It leverages Arcium's Multi-party Execution Environment (MXE) to enable secure, private computations while maintaining the decentralization benefits of blockchain technology.

 ## Key Features